 The Centers for Disease Control and Prevention (CDC) defines a Traumatic Brain Injury (TBI) as “a disruption in the normal function of the brain that can be caused by a bump, blow, or jolt to the head, or penetrating head injury.”
 There are a variety of Traumatic Brain injuries ranging from ones that can be mild and temporary to those that are severe and permanent and those that can result in death.
-This article will discuss the variety of injuries.
+This article will discuss the variety of Traumatic Brain injuries.

 How Serious are Traumatic Brain Injuries?

 Per the CDC, “Traumatic brain injury (TBI) is a serious public health problem in the United States.
 Each year, traumatic brain injuries contribute to a substantial number of deaths and cases of permanent disability.
-In 2010 2.5 million TBIs occurred either as an isolated injury or along with other injuries.”
+In 2010 2.5 million TBIs occur either as an isolated injury or along with other injuries.”

 How Does One Sustain a Traumatic Brain Injury?

 Per the CDC “[a] TBI is caused by a bump, blow or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.
 Not all blows or jolts to the head result in a TBI.
-Other TBIs can be caused by an event that causes the lack of oxygen to the brain.
+Other TBIs can be caused by an event that causes a lack of oxygen to the brain.

 The severity of a TBI may range from “mild,” i.e., a brief change in mental status or consciousness to “severe,” i.e., an extended period of unconsciousness or amnesia after the injury.”